 - How can societies prevent and respond to economic and political instability?

-The Development Economics Center brings together scholars from across the UChicago community for a collaborative, multi-disciplinary approach to addressing these challenges.
-Through rigorous research and active engagement with policymakers and stakeholders, UChicago scholars can push the frontiers of research and have real world impact.
+The Development Economics Center uses the tools of economics to identify, test, refine, and scale innovations with the potential to benefit millions of people.
+The Center unites researchers from the Booth School of Business, the Kenneth C. Griffin Department of Economics, the Harris School of Public Policy, the Law School and others across the UChicago community for a collaborative, multi-disciplinary approach to understanding and accelerating innovation and development.
+Through rigorous research and active engagement with governments, firms, social sector organizations, and other stakeholders, UChicago scholars advance the frontiers of research and have real world impact.

-The Center builds on the work of BFI’s Development Economics Research Initiative, expanding its support to include a new Development Economics Research Fund to prioritize development economics research by UChicago PhD students and junior faculty.
-The Development Economic Center also serves as a coordinating platform for the Development Innovation Lab (DIL) and the Weiss Fund for Research in Development Economics.
+The Center builds on the work of BFI’s Development Economics Research Initiative in cultivating the broader innovation and development community on campus and throughout the region.
+The Center works closely with other UChicago Institutes, Centers, Labs and Initiatives as well as relevant student organizations.
+It has added a new Development Economics Research Fund to prioritize development economics research by UChicago PhD students and junior faculty.
+The Center also serves as a coordinating platform for the Development Innovation Lab (DIL), the Innovation Commission for Climate Change, Food Security and Agriculture, the Market Shaping Accelerator and the Weiss Fund for Research in Development Economics.

 DEVELOPMENT ECONOMICS RESEARCH FUND